GetStream/stream-node-orm/README.md

 You can build:

-* Activity streams such as seen on Github
+* Activity streams such as those seen on Github
-* A twitter style newsfeed
+* A Twitter style newsfeed
-* A feed like instagram/ pinterest
+* A feed like Instagram or Pinterest
 * Facebook style newsfeeds
 * A notification system